Admissions

 The average combined verbal and quantitative GRE score for students entering the program is around 320.

-Many of our most successful applicants to our doctoral program enter with prior exposure to or experience with statistical or mathematical concepts and methods, along with some demonstrated experience involving original research (e.g., undergraduate or graduate theses).
-In practice, it is optional for applicants to submit their GRE scores.
-There is no minimum score for the GRE or TOEFL.
+Many of the most successful applicants to our doctoral program enter with prior exposure to or experience with statistical or mathematical concepts and methods, along with some demonstrated experience involving original research (e.g., undergraduate or graduate theses).
+It is optional for applicants to submit their GRE scores.
+There is no minimum score for the GRE, IELTS, or TOEFL.
 There is no minimum required GPA.
-It is optional for applicants to submit their GRE scores.
 Strong letters of recommendation (generally from faculty members) are essential.
 Finally, and most important, we seek a solid fit between the intellectual and scholarly interests of our applicants and our faculty.

 Financial Awards